Jitroy45/weatherx/README.md

 # 🌤️ Telegram Weather Bot

-Aesthetic Weather Bot is a visually appealing Telegram bot that provides detailed weather updates with beautiful graphics and animations.
+WeatherX bot is a visually appealing Telegram bot that provides detailed weather updates with beautiful graphics and animations.
 It offers customizable background themes, hourly and weekly forecasts, and notifications for weather alerts.
-You can even integrate it with smart home devices!

 ![Our Banner](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/ac311d41099769.5798c35a4fb45.jpg)